Audi R8 (Type 42): Marketing

 As part of the Audi R8 e-tron concept launch, a PlayStation 3 video game titled Vertical Run was produced.
 The goal of Vertical Run is to beat the competition in a multiplayer challenge by collecting enough electrical energy and avoiding driving errors in the e-tron, in order to reach the highest possible speed.
-The game is accessible through the PlayStation Home service in the new Audi Space within PlayStation Home.
+The game was accessible through the PlayStation Home service in the new Audi Space within PlayStation Home.

 After record consumer response in 2011, Audi brought back its #WantAnR8 Twitter campaign where fans can tweet for the opportunity to get behind the wheel of a 2012 Audi R8 for a day.
 The #WantAnR8 hashtag would appear during a new 30-second spot called "Once Upon a Time," featuring the R8 supercar.
 The spot debuted on March 21, 2013 on the Audi YouTube channel, followed by network TV on March 26.
 The new #WantAnR8 Twitter contest ran from March 20, 2012 through October 29, 2012.
 The contest was split up into four entry periods, and two winners being selected in each round, for eight winners in total.
 Winners had the option to drive the R8 on the track at the Audi Sportscar Experience in Sonoma, CA or have an R8 delivered to their home.
 The new 30-second spot called "Once Upon a Time" was created by Audi of America advertising agency Venables, Bell and Partners.

-In December 2013, an Audi R8 valued at US$157,300 was awarded as a prize on the CBS daytime American game show The Price Is Right.
-It was the largest prize ever won on the show.
+On December 30, 2013, an Audi R8 valued at US$157,300 was awarded as a prize on the CBS daytime American game show The Price Is Right.
+It was one of the biggest and expensive prizes ever won in the show's daytime history at the time of airing.

 As part of the R8 facelift market launch in the UK, a new film for the R8 V10 plus had been produced.
 In addition, users of the free image-recognition app Blippar are able to view this video by simply pointing their phone at print and poster advertisements of the car, instantly bringing 2D photographs to life.